silent-observer/RCPU/README.md

 ## Some other stuff
 ### Calling convention
 Function calls are done by instructions `SVPC` and `JMP <function>` or macro `CALL <function>`.
-Instruction `SVPC` saves PC and FP to stack (in order of "PC.h, PC.l, FP").
+Instruction `SVPC` saves PC and FP to stack (in order of "PC.h, PC.l, FP", so addresses are "SP-1, SP-2, SP-3").
 Before function call arguments should be pushed to stack in C-language style (from last to first).
 In the function body arguments are accessed by `[4]`, `[5]`, `[6]`, etc. and local variables by `[0]`, `[-1]`, `[-2]`, etc.
 Function result should be placed in A or A:B or in memory address, specified by A:B register pair.